Fiserv/identity-and-access-management/docs/getting-started-mfa.md

 2. The CIAM MFA API typically sends a notification on an out-of-band (OOB) channel to the user’s authentication device (possession factor), for further verification of the user’s identity.
 The notification to the user is communicated on a separate network channel, isolated from the network channel that the user used when entering their username and password.
 Use of an OOB channel enhances security, reducing the possibility of man-in-the-middle (MITM), phishing, and other security vulnerability attacks.

-3. CIAM MFA is configured to provide a one-time passcode (OTP) through SMS, voice or email notification, or Time-based One-Time Password (TOTP) authenticator app.
+3. CIAM MFA is configured to provide a one-time passcode (OTP) through SMS  or email notification, or Time-based One-Time Password (TOTP) authenticator app.
 The user must enter that passcode before it expires.

 ## Integration use cases